 - treats balancing charges as additions to profits.

-ICTA88/S337A (1) prohibits certain deductions, unless the deductions are expressly authorised by any other provision of the Taxes Acts.
-The prohibited deductions are:
+Before Tax Law Rewrite, ICTA88/S337A (1) prohibited certain deductions, unless the deductions are expressly authorised by any other provision of the Taxes Acts.
+The prohibited deductions were:

-Additionally, ICTA88/S337A (2) provides that, in computing income from any source, no deduction is made:
+Additionally, ICTA88/S337A (2) provided that, in computing income from any source, no deduction were made: